sanju99/snakemake_tutorial_BST281/README.md

 Navigate to the Releases section of this repository and download the 6 FASTQ files there.

 Each FASTQ file has a sample name, named like `ERRXXXXXXX`.
 Download the 2 FASTQ files for each sample to the appropriate `results/ERRXXXXXXX` folder.
+Leave the files in that directory (i.e., don't make a separate subdirectory within `results/ERRXXXXXXX` for the FASTQ files).

 ## 3. Install Visual Studio Code (Optional)